Nov. 18, 2018

 In SF, on errands, I’m on Polk Street, where two really tormented-looking, tired, butchered old trees, planted in sidewalk, are condemned by the city.
-Botched haircuts, dead stumps ending in failed sprigs, both are tacked with posters: “TREE TO BE REMOVED.”
+Botched haircuts, dead stumps, lopsidedly groping, ending in failed sprigs, both are tacked with posters: “TREE TO BE REMOVED.”
 The fine print on the poster: the San Francisco Bureau of Urban Forestry has checked every box in the long list of potential reasons for removal. (“Poor Structure,” “Species Vulnerability,” “Superannuation,” “Detritus Litter.”
 Every box is checked.)
-Some inspector really must have disliked this tree, and, in the blank space for additional comments, has hand-written “Wrong Tree, Wrong Place.”
+Some inspector really must have disliked this tree, and, in the blank space for additional comments, has has taken the trouble to hand-write: “Wrong Tree, Wrong Place.”

 So I walk off thinking about the logic of wrong-plus-wrong.
 And of the possibility of two wrongs’ adding up to a right.

-Surely the “right-tree/wrong-place” situation calls for death; surely the “wrong-tree/right-place” combination calls for death; but shouldn’t there be a vast wonderful forest for the “wrong trees” to be in “wrong places” and live in harmony?
-That particular forest sounds like a polyculture, and fertile.
-If there is such a forest, it’s where I personally would want to move in.
+Surely the “right-tree/wrong-place” situation calls for a tree’s death; surely the “wrong-tree/right-place” combination calls for death; but shouldn’t there be a vast wonderful forest for the “wrong trees” to be in “wrong places” and live in harmony?
+That particular forest sounds like a polyculture, and fertile, and genetically diverse.
+If there ever did exist such a forest, it’s where I personally would want to move in.
 Build my cabin there.
 (That forest sounds a little like San Francisco, where I did build my cabin.)

 * * * *

 BIODIESEL IS BACK, locally.